Are “evergreen” funds really the future of private market investing?

 Evergreens do come with their complexity, and the industry has been creative in coming up with self-serving solutions that may help us as investors as well.

 “Gates” in particular are worth highlighting.
-A gate is a restriction to sell down more than a certain percentage, typically 5 to 10 per cent, of the fund in a given quarter.
+A gate is a restriction to sell down more than a certain percentage, typically 5 to 10% of the fund in a given quarter.
 As the fund is primarily invested in private companies that are not publicly traded, the gate makes a run on the fund, and therefore the need to fire-sell its assets is unlikely.
 Yes, this does help the manager retain assets and therefore generate fees for themselves, but it also protects the investor by protecting the value of the underlying assets of the fund from market shocks.
 Most importantly it means that you should only allocate to evergreen funds for goals or liabilities that are longer in duration and can handle potential periods of illiquidity when redemption gates may be hit.

 You must understand your net return after all fees and expenses, and make sure you are being compensated for the risk and illiquidity you are taking on.